minhntruong/x16/sprites-for-newbies/Intro-To-Sprites-For-The-Complete-Newbie.md

 Notice that that we have to supply the entire 8 bits to the VPOKE command.
 Bits 0 through 3 are called the Palette Offset and controls the sprite's colors, but we can ignore them for now.

 ### Detour: A Quickie on Binary ###

+A binary counter is really cool to look at because the digits change so quickly.
+So here's one that counts from 0 to 32.

 <img src="./assets/counter-binary.gif" width="30%">